GA-repos/HTML-and-CSS/readme.md

 }
 ```

-## Taking Up Space: Inline vs Block Elements, and How to Center Content (10 minutes / 3:20)
+## Taking Up Space: Inline vs Block Elements, and How to Center Content

 Typically, elements are either **inline** or **block** elements.
 We can change
 this with the `display` property, and the four values we can assign it.